drowe67/freedv-gui/USER_MANUAL.md

 If you connect the microphone input on your computer to your radio receiver, you can decode off air signals.
-If you have a rig interface, try configuring that as the *From Radio To Computer* device, with your computers sound card as the *From Computer To Speaker/Headphone* device.
+If you have a rig interface, try configuring that as the *From Radio To Computer* device, with your computer's sound card as the *From Computer To Speaker/Headphone* device.

 If you don't have anyone to transmit FreeDV signals to you, try the